naveenkumar163/JavaScript/README.md

 JavaScript
 i am starting JavaScript tutorials

-we put the information about the javascript which is most used for
+we put the information about the javascript which is most used

 <!DOCTYPE html>
 <html>